 Backtesting Your Optimised Settings

-Once you have completed the optimisation run using cTrader and found your optimal cBot settings, the next task is to save these settings so you do not lose them and to them run a backtest over the same dates.
+Once you have completed the optimisation run using cTrader and found your optimal cBot settings, the next task is to save these settings so you do not lose them and then run a backtest over the same dates.

 What Happens Next?